 Future non-virtual meetings will be held as hybrid meetings with best-effort remote access (when under ISO/IEC SC 29 auspices) or as physical meetings with remote participation (when under ITU-T SG21 auspices).
 In terms of practical arrangements, this is identical.

-Plans for subsequent non-virtual meetings were reviewed: July 2026 (Geneva), October 2026 (Hangzhou), January 2027 (Brisbane), April 2027 (Geneva), July 2027 (Tampere), October 2027 (Shenzhen), April 2028 (likely Geneva); meeting location for January 2028 is still to be determined.
+Plans for subsequent non-virtual meetings were reviewed: July 2026 (Geneva), October 2026 (Hangzhou), January 2027 (Brisbane), April 2027 (Geneva), July 2027 (Tampere), October 2027 (Shenzhen), April 2028 (Geneva); meeting location for January 2028 is still to be determined.

 An AHG17 interim meeting was conducted in Aachen, DE, 25-27 February 2026.
 Good progress was made in preparation of CfP test conditions, with some follow-up investigation at current meeting – viewing planned to be conducted on Saturday, discussion this afternoon about material to be viewed.